 On another note the cabinet and legs, the original legs seem to have been missing since this set surfaced in the 1990s.
-However I do seem to have a set supplied with it, they are Philips legs but from another G6 cabinet, that need adapting.
-This will entail removal of a section of the back of the leg so it sits flush to the cabinet side.
+However I do seem to have a set supplied with it, they are Philips legs but from another Philips cabinet.
+Thankfully they use exactly the same fixing methods as the G6, I assume they’re from a smaller model.
+The adaption will entail removal of a section of the back of the leg so it sits flush to the cabinet side.
 Then a simple move of the key lock plate, so it aligns with the cabinet screw head.

 Although it had not been powered up since 2009/10 I decided to just plug it in and see.

 The valves began to glow and after what seemed and absolute age a full raster appeared.
 Good so far!